 Identifying the Source Deployment of Metrics

-PAS and other runtime tiles tag metrics with additional metadata to help operators better parse the metrics coming from their different deployments.
-Also, downstream monitoring products, such as Pivotal Platform Healthwatch, use this metadata to display human-readable names.
+PAS and other runtime tiles tag metrics with additional metadata to help users parse metrics coming from different deployments.
+Downstream monitoring products such as Pivotal Platform Healthwatch also use this metadata to display human-readable names.

 The tags are as follows:

 product: The value of this tag is always

 Pivotal Application Servicefor the PAS tile.
 The tags for other products are:

 Pivotal Platform Small Footprint,

 system_domain: The value of this tag corresponds to what you set in the System domain field in the Domains pane of a given tile.

 placement_tag: The value of this tag is always

 nullfor PAS.
 However, for PAS for Windows and Pivotal Platform Isolation Segment tiles, you can configure this value using the Segment name field in the App Containers pane.
 An operator can display capacity and other relevant metrics using the